 After the vibrancy of Little India, the other dominating landscape is that of the Chinese.

 As well as the Europeans, the Chinese have shaped Georgetown’s landscape into what it is today.
-The Straits style eclectic shophouses are a perfect example of East meets West.
+The Straits-style eclectic shophouses are a perfect example of East meets West.

-The locals were gorgeous people too.
-They would often greet us with a warm and curious stare and it was lovely to see them flock together for dinner at their best loved hawker stall.
+The locals were gorgeous people, too.
+They would often greet us with a warm and curious stare, and it was lovely to see them flock together for dinner at their best-loved hawker stall.

 Food

 As well as being Malaysia’s culture capital, Penang is well known for being the food capital too.
+The KL locals I’ve spoken to say the food is different and better on the island.

 Whilst I initially thought it was a sleepy city, I couldn’t have been more wrong.
-Granted, it’s not the place for parties and cocktail bars (although a few can be found) but it is one of the best areas in Malaysia to experience art, culture, history, food… and heaps of charm.
+Granted, it’s not the place for parties and cocktail bars (although a few can be found), but it is one of the best areas in Malaysia to experience art, culture, history, food… and heaps of charm.

 Getting Here

-We don’t have our own car but always rent one using GoCar.
-There are multiple GoCars dotted around KL and it’s usually more convenient than venturing to a car rental.
+Penang is about a 4.5-hour drive (350km) north of Kuala Lumpur.
+We didn’t have our own car, but always rented one in Malaysia using GoCar.
+There are multiple GoCars dotted around KL, and we’ve found them more convenient and quicker to pick up/drop off than a regular car rental.
+They’re also better value.